De Dhakka: Plot

 Upon reaching Mumbai, Dhanaji accidentally breaks the harmonium of the musician.
 Makarand and Kisna, after witnessing the level of competition, try to dissuade Sayali from participating, out of fear of losing.
-But the make up artist encourages them to let Sayali participate.
-Meanwhile Subhanrav awakens from coma and runs away from the hospital to reunite with his family.
-Sayali participates and comes third after a thunderous applause from the audience.
+But the makeup artist encourages them to let Sayali participate.
+Meanwhile Suryabhan awakens from his coma and runs away from the hospital to reunite with his family.
+Sayali participates in the dance competition and comes in third after a thunderous applause from the audience.

-After the family returns home, Makarand is shocked to find out that a client, whom he had offered the auto part illegally copied his invention and marketed it as his own.
+After the family returns home, Makarand is shocked to find out that a client, whom he had offered the auto part to has illegally copied his invention and marketed it as his own.
 Dhanaji then reveals that he had actually sold that part to arrange for money to buy a new harmonium.
 The family angrily reprimands Dhanaji for his nature and deed, but Makarand realises that whatever he did was for Sayali's own good.
 He forgives him and resolves to start life afresh.

-Next day, while leaving for work, his friend who had introduced him to that client reveals to him that he had actually got his auto part patented 6 months back.
+Next day, while leaving for work, his friend Amar who had introduced him to that client reveals to him that he had actually got his auto part patented 6 months back.
 Yesterday when that client proclaimed on TV that he has invented that part, his team contacted him and sent him a legal notice of having stolen the part.
 The patent documents also proved that Makarand is the real inventor.
-His friend reveals that the client is coming today with the royalty money of Rs 1 crore.
+His friend reveals that the client is coming with the royalty money of Rs 1 crore.
 The family rejoices as the credits roll.